cwgreene/line2addr/README.md

 Special thanks out to the fantastic [`pyelftools`](https://github.com/eliben/pyelftools) library written by [Eli Bendersky](https://github.com/eliben/).

+## TODO / Limitations
+Being extremely naive and careless in labelling.
+I'm still figuring out what everything means in the `LineProgramEntry` format and don't know basic stuff like "What does `end_sequence` mean?".
+So the multiple entries for some lines may not be correct. :(

 ## Current features
 ### Display all addresses for a file